-The County Planning Office exists to serve the citizens and local governments of Stillwater County in providing planning services for land use and community growth and change.
-Such services include administering the Stillwater County and Town of Columbus Subdivision Regulations, advising the Board of County Commissioners on planning-related issues, advising the Columbus Town Council on planning and zoning issues, and the helping the City-County Airport Board with growth and related concerns.
+Stillwater County’s Planning Office exists to serve the citizens and local governments of Stillwater County in providing planning services for land use, community growth, and change.
+Such services include administering the Stillwater County and Town of Columbus Subdivision Regulations, advising the Board of County Commissioners on planning-related issues, advising the Columbus Town Council on planning and zoning issues, and helping the City-County Airport Board with growth and related concerns.

 The Planning Office implements the policies of the adopted Growth Management Plans for Columbus and the County, assists local communities in their efforts to plan for themselves, reviews proposed development pursuant to State law, and considers all means by which Stillwater County can have a viable economy without sacrificing the environment that residents and visitors prize most and which is the County’s most valuable asset.

 Economic and community development services are available through the Stillwater County Economic Development Department.

 Answer: There is no zoning outside of the City limits of Columbus.
 However, there is zoning in the City limits of Columbus as well as the jurisdictional area surround Columbus known as the “donut area.”
 Stillwater County has recently passed a Resolution of Intent to Adopt Proposed Development and Zoning Regulations.

 Question: What do I need for a septic permit?

 Answer: Septic permits and information can be obtained by calling the Environmental Health Department (406) 322-8055.

 Answer: Please contact the State Building Code Bureau for all building permit questions at (406) 841-2056.

 Answer: Please refer to the Stillwater County Subdivision Regulations.

 Question: What are the setbacks for Stillwater County?